No insurance required

 • Month 5: 2.4 mg per week

-Most patients start at the lowest dose in the first month, then steadily increase every month until you have found the right dose that fits your needs.
-1.7 mg and 2.4 mg doses are considered maintenance doses.
+Most patients start at the lowest dose on the first month, then steadily increase their monthly dosage over the duration of their treatment.
+1.7mg and 2.4mg doses are considered maintenance doses.

-We recommend you to exercise while on GLP-1 Injections, but it is not required.
-You may lose muscle mass while losing weight, and exercising regularly helps retain your muscle mass and fitness.
+Regular exercise while on GLP-1 injections is highly recommended, but not required.
+You may lose muscle mass while losing weight, and exercising regularly helps retain your muscle mass and fitness, as well as maximize your weight loss.

 We ship medications, including compounded options like GLP-1 Injections and GLP-1/GIP Injections, to most U.S. states.
 However, state laws vary regarding the shipping of compounded medications.
 Final eligibility for shipping to your specific address will be confirmed based on your state of residence and the prescribed treatment during your telehealth consultation.